-As a musician and songwriter, he wrote and performed with several new wave and pop bands during the 1980s and early 1990s.
+Richard also wrote and performed with several new wave and pop bands during the 1980s and early 1990s.

 He was guitarist and songwriter for St Vitus Dancers – whose song The Survivor was highly praised on Bullshit Detector 2, a hit indie compilation album (through legendary punk label Crass Records 1982).

 Later, he played keyboards with the celebrated Manchester band James, appearing on Are You Ready? on the album Strip Mine (Sire Records, 1988).